Publishing guidelines

 • proofread: true or false

-• image: local image path (used for listing cards)
+• image: path to a local image

-• Put the teaser text in the description front matter field.
+• Put the teaser in description.

-• Follow the message architecture above.
+• Follow the simple structure above.

-• Keep the post concise (500-3000 chars as a guideline).
+• Keep the post concise.

 Event guidance